sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 threshold or remembered turn direction.
 Zero error removes P and holds I; it does not trigger a release.
 Final command limits still apply.

-C0 starts with model lateral position interpolated at 7 m of path arc length.
-Short paths hold their final lateral position without extrapolation.
-Selected desired curvature supplies C1 base heading.
+C0 starts with the 7 m circular arc of selected desired curvature.
+It does not add independent live model-path position or heading.
+Valid model geometry is still required as a health gate.
 When the raw base heading exceeds ±0.5 rad, C0 additionally receives 7 m times the clipped-away heading.
 Accumulated C1 feedback does not spill into C0.
 The extra target returns to zero as the base heading falls below the cap.
 Applied C0 changes in that same update.